-- Encourage DIP to continue to promote and coordinate voluntary arrangements between rights holders and intermediaries, including Internet Service Providers (ISPs), payment processors, ad placement agencies such as The Digital Advertising Association of Thailand (DAAT), and search engines to foster immediate cooperation against piracy sites operating inside and outside of Thailand.
-Such voluntary programs should be easily accessible to all rights holders. - The Internal Security Operations Command should take actions against IP violations, focusing on Internet and mobile piracy and on upstream criminal enterprises, and use the Money Laundering Prevention and Suppression Act in key cases to enable enhanced remedies such as asset seizure. - Bring effective enforcement actions against camcording pursuant to the new law (and encourage enhanced efforts of cinema owners); and against notorious piracy markets ("Red Zones" and "Yellow Zones"), closing them down and prosecuting uncooperative mall owners.
+- Encourage Thailand's Department of Intellectual Property (DIP) to continue to promote and coordinate voluntary arrangements between rights holders and intermediaries, including ISPs, payment processors, domain registers, ad placement agencies such as The Digital Advertising Association of Thailand (DAAT), and search engines to foster immediate cooperation against piracy sites operating inside and outside of Thailand.
+Such voluntary programs should be easily accessible to all rights holders. - The Internal Security Operations Command should take actions against IP violations, focusing on Internet and mobile piracy and upstream criminal enterprises, and use the Money Laundering Prevention and Suppression Act in key cases to enable enhanced remedies such as asset seizure. - Bring effective enforcement actions against camcording pursuant to the new law (and encourage enhanced efforts of cinema owners); and against notorious piracy markets ("Red Zones" and "Yellow Zones"), closing them down and prosecuting uncooperative mall owners.